Toronto United Mennonite Church

 Accessibility: TUMC is fully accessible to wheelchairs, by way of the Lark St. door at the north end of the building.
 There is an accessible washroom on the main floor (in the small hallway opposite the cloakroom) and an elevator provides access to basement washrooms and classrooms as well as the second and third floor.
 Our seating is in movable chairs, allowing people with mobility devices to sit wherever they like.
 Wheel-Trans can do drop-offs right at the entrance.
 Large-print hymnals and hearing assistance devices (if you wish, you may bring your own earbuds or headphones to plug in) are available for those who need a little extra help to enjoy the service.
 Please ask an usher for anything you need.

-Our Partners: We share our building and ministry with the Toronto Mennonite New Life Church, which holds Spanish-language services on Sundays at 10:30 in the 3rd floor Upper Room, and the Mennonite New Life Centre, which offers settlement services to immigrants and refugees during the week.
+Our Partners: We share our building and ministry with the Toronto Mennonite New Life Church, which holds Spanish-language services, currently on Zoom; and the Mennonite New Life Centre, which offers settlement services to immigrants and refugees during the week.